imrand-dev/art-of-readable-code/chapters/4-aesthetics.md

 Everyone prefers to read code that’s aesthetically pleasing.
 By “formatting” your code in a consistent, meaningful way, you make it easier and faster to read.

-Here are specific techniques we discussed:
+Here are the specific techniques we discussed:

 - If multiple blocks of code are doing similar things, try to give them the same silhouette.
 - Aligning parts of the code into “columns” can make code easy to skim through.